Create talking photo avatars in 1280p+ HD resolution | HeyGen

 Choose a clear image of yourself or your subject, whether it’s a portrait, half-body, or full-body photo.
 The better the image quality, the more natural and realistic the avatar will look once generated.

 Type your script directly into the editor or upload an audio file.
 You can also record your own voice.
-Our AI lip sync generator synchronises your text or audio with facial movements and gestures, ensuring your avatar speaks naturally.
+Our AI lip-sync generator synchronizes your text or audio with facial movements and gestures, ensuring your avatar speaks naturally.

 With just one click, Avatar IV transforms your photo into a dynamic talking avatar.
 The video will instantly showcase lip-sync, expressions, and gestures that bring your avatar to life.
 Export in high resolution and share it on your favourite platforms.